Sterniii3/drugdevelopR/validation/test_cases/01_BasicSettingTestCases.md

   * a significance level of 0.025,
   * a power of 0.9, i.e. $\beta$ of 0.1,
-  * assumed true treatment effects of 0.625 and 0.325,
+  * assumed true treatment effects of 0.625 and 0.325 [TODO: Reihenfolge der Zahlen vertauschen?],
   * the optimization region of even numbers {10, 12, …, 500} for the number of participants in phase II,
   * the optimization region {0.01, 0.02,…, 0.5} for the threshold values,
   * boundaries of 0, 0.5 and 0.8 for the effect size categories small, medium and large,